clustergarage/argus/jekyll/_docs/arguswatcher.md

 ---
 layout: doc
-title: Defining a ArgusWatcher
+title: Defining an ArgusWatcher
 subtitle: Watch for important events on your deployments
 tags: introduction arguswatcher
 ---

 Once you have **Argus** installed on your cluster, you are ready to start setting up watchers for your deployments.
-All possible configurations of the how, and what, of setting up a ArgusWatcher on your deployments are described below.
+All possible configurations of the how, and what, of setting up an ArgusWatcher on your deployments are described below.

 #### Topics